 "I think most game designers really just suck"

 Garriott went on to show me one of the first computer RPGs he—or anyone—ever made.
 It was programmed with holes in a roll of paper and, as it existed before displays, its output was an ASCII grid printed on paper.
 "So it's about 30 seconds per frame," said Garriott.
 "But it's basically doing tile graphics, back, even before there were graphics."
-That should
+Another one for the museum, someday.

 "I've met virtually no one...who I think is close to as good a game designer as I am."